scjx123/tp/docs/UserGuide.md

 Typing `bye` results in the program saving the current task list to a local file named `./data/duke.txt`, and then quitting the program.
+Note:
+1. Extra inputs after "bye" will be ignored.
+For example: If "bye domsun" is input in, "domsun" will be ignored and "bye" will be executed.

 Example of usage:

 `bye`